ayushpoddar/my-personal-site/content/posts/token-payment-using-bills.md

 author: 'Ayush Poddar'
 tags: ["programming"]
 keywords: ["wallet", "payments", "sql", "window functions", "paper money"]
 description: "Have you ever used cash to pay for something?
-You can use the age old model of cash transactions to build a trackable and future-ready payment wallet."
+Learn how the age old model of cash transactions can help you build a trackable and future-ready payment wallet."
 summary: "How real paper money can help you build a trackable and flexible payment wallet?"
 showReadingTime: true
 hideComments: true